gvwilson/thirdbit/src/fiction/in-heck/index.md

 "No,
 but he is the right age, gender, and body form, and Central's records of him start at the right time."
-A single drip trickled down the bot's head like a tear as it spoke.
+A stray drop of rain trickled down the bot's head like a tear as it spoke.
 "It will be difficult to obtain more information.
 We can only communicate when—"
 Dockety paused.